gscrain1/hello-world/README.md

 # hello-world
 Introduction to Git
 About Me..
-I am an Electical/Computer Engineer working in the automotive industry and reside in michigan.
+I am an Electrical/Computer Engineer working in the automotive industry and reside in Michigan.
+I program embedded systems typically on a Freescale/Infineon/Renasas microcontroller.